3Duewelsteene/3Duewelsteene.github.io/README.md

 Model foundations and basic idea for the reconstructions by Leo Klinke.
 Groundwork and informations by Altertumskommission für Westfalen (LWL).

+This website was built as a supplement for a master's thesis in [Archaeoinformatics](https://archaeologie.phil-fak.uni-koeln.de/en/institute/study-areas/archaeoinformatics) at the University of Cologne.

 ---

 ## **Methods**